ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 LISFLOOD distinguishes between water demand, water abstraction, water consumption and return flow.
 Abstractions are typically higher than demands due to leakage in the public supply network, transmission and evaporation losses during irrigation water transport.
 For any sector, water consumption is typically lower than water demand, since only a part of the water is actually used (and hence exits the system), while the remaining fraction is returned to the system later on.
 The difference between water abstraction and water consumption is the water return flow.
 The consumptive use represents water that does not to the system after being used.
 LISFLOOD extracts the water demand from groundwater and surface water bodies, the consumptive use leaves the water cycle, and the remainder returns to the channels.

-The water use routine considers water demand, abstraction, net consumption and return flow from various societial sectors:
+The water use routine considers water demand, abstraction, net consumption and return flow from various societal sectors:

 -   _dom_:  use of water in the public sector, e.g. for domestic use
 -   _liv_:  use of water for livestock